-Prerequisite(s): Junior standing, Healthcare Management (HCM 300), Healthcare Informatics (HCM 350), and Statistical Concepts (MATH 215).
+Prerequisite(s): Junior standing, Healthcare Management (HCM 300) or Health Informatics (HIM 350), and Statistical Concepts (MATH 215).

 This course will explore the essential principles and techniques of quality improvement applied to patient care and the management of services in healthcare organizations.
 The importance of quality management in leadership of organizations will be emphasized.
 Topics include fundamentals of quality management, system thinking and goal setting, improvement theories, data collection, statistical tools, medical errors and reporting, public perceptions and organizational accountability.